Personal Finance

 When you feel like you’re already drowning in financial ruin, it can feel impossible to pull yourself out of it.
 And those feelings of being overwhelmed turn into hopelessness, leading people to just give up.
 But here’s the thing, when you give up, you’re guaranteeing that your financial picture will never change and that you’ll stay paycheck to paycheck forever.

-Instead, embrace your inner stubbornness and refuse to give up no matter how hard it may seem.
-The next thing you know, you’ll have $100, then $1000, then $10,000 to your name, and you’ll be so thankful that you finally got started.
+Instead, embrace your inner stubbornness like I did and refuse to give up no matter how hard it may seem.
+The next thing you know, you’ll have $100, then $1000, then $10,000 to your name, and you’ll be so thankful that you got started.

-Here are 10 steps to help you build an emergency fund today:
+Here are 10 steps to help you build an emergency fund starting today:

 1. Calculate your monthly expenses.